High Capacity Metro Train: Background

 The NDPMR envisaged that these high-capacity trains would completely replace the Comeng fleet by 2032, and be used primarily on the Sunshine–Dandenong line created by the Metro Tunnel.
 Furthermore, it identified the need for the new trains to include cab signalling to reduce the headway required between trains, and for the construction of new maintenance facilities at several points on the network.

-Prior to the 2014 Victorian election, then-Premier Denis Napthine promised an order of 25 of the proposed high-capacity trains if his incumbent Liberal-National Coalition government was returned for a second term.
+Prior to the 2014 state election, then-Premier Denis Napthine promised an order of 25 of the proposed high-capacity trains if his incumbent Liberal-National Coalition state government was returned for a second term.
+This was part of an unsolicited proposal put forward to the government by train operator Metro Trains Melbourne, and the proposal would also involve the upgrade of the Pakenham and Cranbourne lines.
+The trains would be built by UGL Rail, who was a partial owner of Metro Trains Melbourne.

 Order and design phase

-In June 2015, the new Labor Victorian Government under Premier Daniel Andrews announced that expressions of interest would be requested for 37 new trains to be delivered and maintained for the Melbourne rail network.
+The Coalition's proposal was criticised by the Labor opposition led by Daniel Andrews, labelling it a "con", and that 25 trains were "not enough to meet future passenger numbers".
+The Coalition subsequently lost the 2014 election and the proposal did not go ahead under the new Labor state government, who instead announced a different proposal in March 2015.
+Labor's proposal would involve the purchase of 37 new trains via expressions of interest, and an expanded scope of the Pakenham and Cranbourne line upgrades.

-In November 2015, three consortia were shortlisted to build and maintain 37 trains:
+In June 2015, expressions of interest were requested for the 37 new trains to be delivered and maintained for the Melbourne rail network.
+In November 2015, three consortia were shortlisted to build and maintain the 37 trains: